EOA-team/s2toarup/README.md

 # Radiometric Atmospheric Correction Uncertainty Propagation Study

-This repository implements the **complete processing workflow required to reproduce our study about the impact of radiometric uncertainty on the retrieval of key phenological stages from Sentinel-2 data**.
+This repository implements the **complete processing and workflow required to reproduce our study about the impact of radiometric uncertainty on the retrieval of key phenological stages from Sentinel-2 data**.

 ## OS and Software Requirements